 Employment Outlook and Salary Information

 The BLS did not differentiate financial risk managers from other finance managers.
-As such, in May 2010, the agency reported that there were 477,690 financial managers working in the United States.
-Many of those individuals earned between $58,120 and $146,150 in May 2011.
-The field of financial management was expected to grow eight percent in the 2008-2018 decade.
+As of May 2014, there were 555,900 financial managers working in the U.S., making a median salary of $117,990, per 2015 data.
+The field of financial management was expected to grow 7% in the 2014-2024 decade.